 You should be aware that CCPA has wide applicability meaning that it safeguards the personal data of California consumers even when they are out of the state.
 For this reason, the ‘geofencing’ tactics employed to avoid compliance with GDPR may not suffice in the case of CCPA.

-- Analyse and Monitor your Data Collection Techniques and Information Sources
+- Analyze and Monitor your Data Collection Techniques and Information Sources

 You need to have a strong comprehension of the kind of personal data your company is gathering, how it is processed, and with whom it is shared.
 The CCPA will oblige you to reveal collected information to consumers who ask for it, as well as informing them about your data collection practices before you gather personal information.